cybercongress/networks/space-pussy/genesis-validator.md

-# Setting up cyber Genesis Validator
+# Setting up space-pussy Genesis Validator

 This guide will provide detailed instructions on how to submit gentx for the Space-pussy chain!